 Sara graduated from Portland State University with a Bachelor's degree in accounting.
 After college she worked briefly in West Linn before moving to Sacramento, CA, where she spent ten years in public accounting as an auditor specializing in non-profits.

-Olivia is an Oregonian who is passionate about the arts and youth development here in Portland.
-Olivia graduated from Whitman College with a bachelor’s degree in classics and a minor in politics, as well as an interest in museum studies and arts administration.
-In her time at Whitman, she worked in an administrative capacity for both the Rhetoric Studies department and the Annual Giving Office.
-After graduating, Olivia interned for an arts and culture commission in Eugene, Oregon.
+Olivia Kipper is an Oregonian who is passionate about the arts and youth development here in Portland.
+Olivia graduated from Whitman College with a bachelor's degree in classics and a minor in politics, as well as an interest in museum studies and arts administration.
+In her time at Whitman, she worked for both the Rhetoric Studies department and the Annual Giving Office.
+After graduating, Olivia interned for an arts and culture commission in Eugene, Oregon, managing website development and local outreach efforts.
 She joined the PYP team as the Office Administrator in 2013 and became the Marketing and Community Relations Coordinator in 2014.
 Olivia is dedicated to promoting excellent musicians and meaningful community collaborations through the Portland Youth Philharmonic.